jrtrevino/file-renamer/README.md

 Once you have the API key, download the TMDB simple wrapper.
 Instructions on how to download can be found on [celiao's Github page].

-When the wrapper is downloaded, open up db_search.py and dedit the following line to contain your api key:
+When the wrapper is downloaded, open up db_search.py and edit the following line to contain your api key:

 ```
 tmdb.API_KEY = 'YOUR API KEY HERE'